 If the mediation doesn't proceed or is assessed as unsuitable, you'll be assigned another client.

-If you cancel your program registration and then register again later, you'll move to the end of the waiting list for being assigned a party.
+If you cancel your program registration and then register again later, you'll move to the end of the waiting list to be assigned a mediation.

-Once you've completed your 50 hours of supervised practice, you'll receive a certificate that will let you apply to the Commonwealth Attorney-General's Department for accreditation and registration as a family dispute resolution practitioner.
+Once you've completed your 50 hours of supervised practice, you'll receive a certificate and can apply to the Commonwealth Attorney-General's Department for accreditation and registration as a family dispute resolution practitioner.

 You'll need to satisfy the Commonwealth Attorney-General's Department's criteria and standards to be accredited and registered.